 One of my friends holds onto outdated perceptions of people long after they’ve changed and grown.
 She continues relating to her old versions and brings up events from years ago as evidence that she’s right today.
 Because she won’t acknowledge the change in people, she doesn’t encounter those changes in her relationships.
 Instead, she keeps interacting with her beliefs.

 If we hear ourselves making suggestions for how the people around us can improve themselves – and what we really want is for them to change into what we want them to be – we shouldn’t call it love.

-When we see, hear or read something, and then we think something about it based on our belief about it, and then we feel a certain way based on whatever we’re thinking about it, and we do it over and over and over, our interpretation is training our attitude, which is determining our behavior, which is reinforcing our expectation and planning our future.
+When we see, hear or read something, and then we think something about it based on our belief about it, and then we feel a certain way based on whatever we’re thinking about it, and we do it over and over, our interpretation is training our attitude, and that’s determining our behavior, and that’s reinforcing our expectation and planning our future.

 So the question we’re all facing is: “What am I going to do with what’s in front of me right now?”

 Every day, we’re presented with people and conditions that we can push against.
 And in every situation, we have the ability to deliberately focus on something that makes us feel good instead, walking away if necessary.

 We always have the option to choose a gentler, kinder, better-feeling thought, in order to maintain a positive attitude as our norm.

 When we drop fear and resistance toward people and situations, our perceptions instinctively become supportive.
 And then we can see the harmony in life.

 And the good news is that, if we relate differently to people and circumstances, our experience of them will change accordingly, because they can only be for us what we believe they are.